-1. Go to Advanced > Wireless > Wireless Settings page, and click 2.4GHz or 5GHz.
+1. Go to Advanced > Wireless > Wireless Settings.

-- 2. Select an option from the Security drop-down list.
-The router provides three options, No Security, WPA/WPA2 Personal (Recommended), and WPA/WPA2 Enterprise.
+- 2. Select an option from the Security drop-down list and configure the related parameters.
+The router provides four options, No Security, WPA/WPA2 Personal (Recommended), WPA/WPA2 Enterprise, WEP.
 WPA2 uses the newest standard and the security level is the highest.
 We recommend you don't change the default settings unless necessary. - 3.
 Click Save to make the settings effective.